ern0/posixino/README.md

 When the number of LEDs is a square number, they will be arranged into a square shape.

+Known issue: false "does not fit on the screen" error when choosing UL corner.

 ### Plans ###

 - BSD support (a BSD buddy should help)